 In most cases, these wacky ingredients are pantry staples.
 None fits that description more than a can of Condensed Tomato Soup.
 So what's the deal with tomato soup in cake?
 It comes pre-spiced and the flecks of cinnamon in the can were fully appreciated by home bakers who often couldn't afford to buy spices in bulk with frivolity.

 While you can create tomato soup cakes with a white base, the chocolate flavor is the perfect canvas for the zing of the tomato soup.
-Rose Levy Beranbaum created this cake for Campbell’s, and the recipe is perfection.
-Get the recipe here.
+Rose Levy Beranbaum created this cake for Campbell's, and the recipe is perfection.
+Just mix up the moist chocolate cake, pour it into round cake pans, and decorate with your favorite chocolate frosting.

-This Chocolate Banana Applesauce Cake doesn’t use any oil, hence the applesauce, and is so moist, only chocolate chips top it instead of frosting.
-Get the recipe here.
+This perfectly Chocolate Banana Applesauce Cake doesn't use any oil, hence the applesauce, and is so moist, only chocolate chips top it instead of frosting.

-Much like beets, parsnips adds a deep spice flavor the batter when the cake is baked.
+Much like beets, parsnips add a deep spice flavor to the batter when the cake is baked.
 It brings a much earthier taste to the rich chocolate batter, and it was used to add additional moisture in flavor when rations, again, were an issue for most home bakers.

 This Roasted Parsnip Chocolate Cake recipe was adapted to loaf form, proving that Depression-era cooking has stood the test of time.
-Get the recipe here.
+This American recipe is super tasty with a dusting of powdered sugar.

 10. Boiling Water or Hot Coffee